AdaCore/spark2014/docs/ug/spark_2014.rst

 .. literalinclude:: gnatprove_by_example/results/data_initialization.flow
    :language: none

-While a user can justify individually such messages with pragma Annotate (see section :ref:`Check_Control`), it is under her responsibility to then ensure correct initialization of subcomponents that are read, as |GNATprove| relies during proof on the property that data is properly initialized before being read.
+While a user can justify individually such messages with pragma ``Annotate`` (see section :ref:`Justifying Check Messages`), it is under her responsibility to then ensure correct initialization of subcomponents that are read, as
+|GNATprove| relies during proof on the property that data is properly
+initialized before being read.

 Note also the various warnings that |GNATprove| issues on unused parameters, global items and assignments, also based on the stricter |SPARK| interpretation